kamisch/github-steam-stats/README.md

 boarderColor: Optional[str] = '000000',
 boarderWidth:  Optional[str] = '2'

-# Deployment
+# Hosting

 This api is currently hosted on Heroku using the Heroku free tier dyno.
+So that means if images of your cards didn't not showing up that might mean the heroku server was sleeping, try to refresh after a couple minutes.

+# Development

+This api is written with Fastapi, and it uses the Steam API to get all Steam related data.
+If you are interested in contributing to this project, please fork the repo and start a PR.

-# Steam Api
+# Steam Api Documentation
 [![steam api](https://upload.wikimedia.org/wikipedia/commons/thumb/a/ae/Steam_logo.svg/320px-Steam_logo.svg.png)](https://developer.valvesoftware.com/wiki/Steam_Web_API)